 Sale to Non-Qualified Purchaser.
 If, after undertaking Reasonable Efforts to sell the Unit to a Qualified Purchaser (30 days), to a Partially Qualified Purchaser (additional 30 days), and to an Employment Qualified Purchaser (additional 30 days – for 90 days total), the Unit Owner has not entered into a purchase contract to sell the Unit to a person who qualifies under this Deed Restriction, then the Unit Owner shall have the right to sell the Unit to any person who will meet the Owner-occupancy requirement.
 The sale of the Unit to such purchaser does not limit the applicability of this Deed Restriction in any way with respect to such purchaser’s use, occupancy and subsequent resale of the Unit.

 4.4 Maximum Resale Price.
 In no event shall the Unit Owner sell the Unit for an amount that exceeds the Maximum Resale Price.
+The Parties agree that after the Declaration of Condominium is recorded against the Property, they will amend this Deed Restriction and record said amendment establishing the initial Maximum Resale Price allowed for each Unit.
 The Maximum Resale Price shall be calculated by the County by taking the price the Unit Owner paid for the Unit (the “Unit Owner’s Purchase Price”) and adding to that amount the following: (i) 0.25% of the Unit Owner’s Purchase Price for each complete month that the Unit Owner owned the Unit (equivalent to 3% per year), which monthly increase shall not be compounded; (ii) the amount of any Permitted Capital Improvements; and (iii) a unit transfer fee that may be charged by the County at closing to defray the cost of monitoring this Deed Restriction and facilitating the sale of the Unit, which fee may not exceed one-half of one percent (0.5%) of the Maximum Resale Price (or the actual sales price if less).
 The Maximum Resale Price is further subject to the maintenance requirements (and possible adjustments) of Article 5.
 Appreciation of the Unit Owner’s Purchase Price as described in this paragraph shall not apply for the period the Unit Owner is found in default pursuant to Article 9.

 A purchaser shall pay no more for the Unit than is set forth in this Section 4.4 and shall not pay on behalf of seller any real estate commissions, closing costs, or other capital improvements attached to the Unit that are not Permitted Capital Improvements, or any other costs or fees not made a part of the purchase contract.
 The sale of any separate personal property such as appliances or furnishings may not be a condition of sale of the Unit.
 A purchaser shall pay all costs associated with financing the purchase of the Unit and all other closing costs customarily paid by purchasers of similar property in Summit County.